Terminal-Coding/Tanmay_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dfMKR5l6gR0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Now, my smart walking stick's electronics portion is complete but with sensors, a buzzer, and a microcontroller all tied up together.
-How to perfectly solder the motor connections was another issue, managed by carefully re-soldering those parts.
-The next thing which I am going to do will be getting these prepared inside a prototype and have the software fine-tuned in such a way that it's going to detect the obstacles and alert accordingly.
+My smart walking stick's electronics are now finished.
+There is an ultra-sonic sensor, buzzer, and vibration motor.
+The motor is connected to a solderable breadboard, which then connects to a male-male wire going to the Aurduino; the buzzer has two female-male wires going directly to the Aurduino; and the Ultra Sonci snesors are connected to a breadboard and four more male-male wires leading to the Aurduino.
+Soldering the motor connections was my main issue.
+It took me roughly 30 minutes, and I had to be very precise and couldn't touch other metals or it would cause a short circuit.
+The next thing I am going to do is get all the electronics inside a box and attach them to a cane.

 I used the following code: